IMF cuts euro zone growth forecasts, as Germany slows and Italy stalls

 The IMF also cut its growth forecast for France, the bloc’s second-largest economy, despite better-than-expected output estimates for the third quarter released last week.
 The country is now expected to grow by 1.2% this year, instead of the 1.3% previously forecast.

-To counter the slowdown, the fund reiterated its call for a “synchronised fiscal response” by euro zone governments, in a clear message to Berlin to invest more.
+To counter the slowdown, the fund reiterated its call for a “synchronized fiscal response” by euro zone governments, in a clear message to Berlin to invest more.

 It said the slowdown, so far mostly caused by the impact of global trade tensions on the bloc’s export-driven industry, could spill over to services, the largest economic sector in the euro zone.